 The City has identified industrial, commercial, institutional and recreational customers interested in using reclaimed water from the City's Walnut Creek and South Austin Regional Wastewater Treatment Plants for non-drinking water purposes.
-The City of Austin Water Reclamation Project will make highly-treated wastewater available to these through the construction of 137 miles of 5 pump storage transmission pipes, stations, and 7 tanks.
+The City of Austin Water Reclamation Project will make highly-treated wastewater available to these through the construction of 137 miles of stations. transmission pipes.
+5 and storage oump 7 tanks.
 Construction is complete on the 51st Street Elevated Tower and a major transmission main to the University of Texas area.
 The tower also provides reclaimed service to the Mueller redevelopment area (formerly Austin's major airport).
 The first customer on this main connected in March 2011.
 Construction is also complete on a transmission main to serve the Austin-Bergstrom International Airport.
 Currently under construction is a transmission main to the